'Pro-bee-otics'? Yep, probiotic supplements for bees in the pipeline!

 ‘Honeybees’ are a real buzz word in the media at the moment!
 (Groan, sorry about that ‘punderful’ moment!).
 Please don’t buzz off – it gets better, I promise!
 The humble honeybee has been hitting the headlines recently for many reasons, not least because its long-term survival has been in question.
 Some fear a ‘Beemageddon’ event which could wipe out global populations of this indispensable insect - that’s shocking news, but what does this have to do with probiotics?

-Well, those who keep an eye on our blog will have seen Jacob’s recent blog post - ‘Do bees have their own probiotics?’
+Well, those who keep an eye on our blog will have seen our recent blog post - ‘Do bees have their own probiotics?’
 Apparently, beehives are home to many lactic acid bacteria, such as Lactobacillaceae and Fructobacillus, which help them to digest their food.
+Pretty interesting stuff, right?
 But can probiotics help to prevent the ‘Beepocalypse’ that’s being forecast, as the global use of neonicotinoid pesticides threaten our bee populations worldwide?

 Researchers at the University of British Columbia (UBC) have been applying science to the problem, and trying to come up with a defence system for our apians under attack, because if bee populations were to significantly decline, the ramifications could be devastating:

 “We rely heavily on bees for our food.
 They pollinate more than $15 billion worth of crops in the U.S. every year, but they are dying at alarming rates.
 We wanted to address an important issue with a worldwide impact.”
 UBC student Yu Qing Du.